Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

 Intuitively, this means that a base with a Phred score of `10` has a `1 in 10` chance of being an incorrectly called base, or *90%*.
 Likewise, a score of `20` has a `1 in 100` chance (99% accuracy), `30` a `1 in 1000` chance (99.9%) and `40` a `1 in 10,000` chance (99.99%).

 However, we can clearly see that these are not probabilities.
-Instead, quality scores are encoded by a character that is associated with an *ASCII* code (equal to the *Phred-score +33*).
-The reason for doing it this way is so that quality scores only take up 1 byte per value in the FASTQ file.
+Instead, quality scores are encoded by a character that is associated with an *ASCII (American Standard Code for Information Interchange)* characters. *ASCII* codes provide a convenient way of representing a number with a character.
+In FASTQ files, Q-score is linked to a specific ASCII character by **adding 33 to the Phred-score**, and matching the resulting number with its *ASCII* character according to the standard code.
+You can see the full table used for ASCII character to Phred-score conversion [here](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm).
+The reason for doing it this way is so that quality scores only take up **1 byte per value** in the FASTQ file.

 For example, the first base call in our sequence example above, the `C` has a quality score encoded by an `H`, which corresponds to a Q-score of 39, meaning this is a good quality base call.

 Generally, you can see this would be a good quality read if not for the strech of `#`s indicating a Q-score of 2.
 Looking at the FASTQ record, you can see these correspond to a string of `N` calls, which are bases that the sequencer was not able to make a base call for.
 Streches of Ns' are generally not useful for your analysis.

-You can read more about quality score encoding [here](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm), and view the full table of symbols and *ASCII* codes used to represent Q-scores.

 **Paired-end reads:**

 If you sequenced paired-end reads, you will have two FASTQ files:
-*..._R1.fastq* - contains the forward reads
+**..._R1.fastq** - contains the forward reads
-*..._R2.fastq*- contains the reverse reads
+**..._R2.fastq**- contains the reverse reads

 Most downstream analysis tools will recognize that such files are paired-end, and the reads in the forward file correspond to the reads in the reverse file, although you often have to specify the names of both files to these tools.